commonsguy/cwac-saferoom/README.markdown

 API will be using Room.
 You need to add your own dependencies upon Room or other database APIs if you want to use them.

+Presently, CWAC-SafeRoom works with `1.0.0` of the Architecture Components.

 ## Tests

 This project has two sources of tests.
 Some are local to the project.
 The